 - On a practical level, citing your sources is a way to show that you've done the assignment.
 If your paper contains no citations, the implication is that you have done a piece of original research, but that probably was not the assignment.
 Citations (along with the bibliography) show that you have consulted a variety of resources as the assignment required.
 They're also an acknowledgement of your indebtedness to those authors.

 - So don't feel you need to hide the fact that you're drawing from one of your sources.
 That's what it's all about.

 *Adapted from: Taylor, Bill.
 "A letter to my students."
 Academic Integrity Seminar.
 29 Feb.
 2008 <http://www.academicintegrityseminar.com/Teaching/ALetterToMyStudents.html>

 There are quite a few different ways to cite resources in your paper.
 The citation style sometimes depends on the academic discipline involved.
 For example:

 - MLA (Modern Language Association) style is used by the Humanities

-- APA (American Psychological Associastion) is used by Education, Psychology, and Sciences
+- APA (American Psychological Association) is used by Education, Nursing, and Social Sciences

-- Chicago/Turabian style is generally used by Business and the Fine Arts
+- Chicago/Turabian style is generally used by the Fine Arts

 You will need to consult with your professor to determine what is required in your specific course.